CSSclasses/CSSclasses/_posts/2015-01-03-boilerplate.markdown

 <p>This is a paragraph.</p>
 {% endhighlight %}

-You can see the closing tag includes a `/` before its name; otherwise it would be another opening tag!
+You can see the closing tag includes a `/` before its name; otherwise it would be another opening tag.

 Always double-check that you’ve closed all your elements; otherwise, a browser can and will get mixed up trying to understand your HTML document.

-Lastly, having elements inside of each other (“nesting”) looks just like this:
+Lastly, having elements inside of each other (“nesting”) looks like this:

 {% include switch.html %}